ZC’s Philosophical Journey

 In 2021, I also had a phase where I had largely accepted what I now call the “Wikipedia Theory of Truth”.
 I rejected that theory in November 2021 upon reading Why Most Academic Research Is Fake by Blithering Genius.
 Previously, I wanted to get a PhD in mathematics, computer science, and/or linguistics, but that essay helped persuade me to not pursue graduate school, though it wasn’t the only reason.
 Since then, I’ve written my own essay that elaborates on the problems with Academia in greater detail.

 I launched this website in November 2022, to further develop and articulate the ideas of my philosophy.
-Blithering Genius has remained my greatest influence, and there are very few differences between our philosophies, if any.
-All of my current philosophy and beliefs can be found on the directory page.
+Blithering Genius has remained my greatest influence, and there are very few differences between our philosophies.
+My current philosophy, beliefs, and influences can be found on the directory page.